Unity-Technologies/ml-agents/docs/Python-API.md

 - `reward` is a float.
 Corresponds to the rewards collected by the agent since the last simulation step.
 - `agent_id` is an int and an unique identifier for the corresponding Agent.
-- `action_mask` is an optional list of one dimensional array of booleans.
-Only available when using multi-discrete actions.
+- `action_mask` is an optional list of one dimensional arrays of booleans which is only available when using multi-discrete actions.
 Each array corresponds to an action branch.
 Each array contains a mask for each action of the branch.
 If true, the action is not available for the agent during this simulation step.